For your protection we are:

-The usual deposit is an amount equal to five weeks rent [although sometimes landlords may request more].
+The usual deposit is an amount equal to five weeks rent.
 This must have cleared into our account when you sign the tenancy agreement.

 Where we hold a deposit it is done under the rules of the Tenancy Deposit Scheme operated by The Dispute Service under a Government contract and as Stakeholders.
 Otherwise the deposit is passed to the Landlord who is responsible for holding it in accordance with the Housing Act 2004 and you have a right to check this with your Landlord.

-Cleared funds means that we need a cheque 10 banking days before commencement, bank transfer as a week before, or drafts on the day.
-We do not accept cash.
+Cleared funds means that we need a cheque 10 banking days before commencement, bank transfer as a week before.
+We do not accept cash or bankers drafts.

 It is very important for the landlord to know that he is renting to a responsible person with the ability and intention to pay the rent.
-To demonstrate this we will need to supply a landlord with a bank reference [called a Status Enquiry], employers reference and where possible a previous landlord or mortgagee.
+To demonstrate this we will need to supply a landlord with successful Credit and Tenant Reference check, undertaken at our cost by our appointed referencing company.
 It is also common for landlords to have their agent photocopy your passport details.
-This has been introduced to stop cases of fraud.
+This has been introduced to stop cases of fraud and to satisfy the government's Right To Rent legislation.
 If you are asked for this don’t worry, it will just be standard procedure.

 Where you do not have a European Economic Area [EEA] passport, we are required by law to check your Biometric Residence Permit to establish residency rights.
 Other documents may also be acceptable, so pleased ask first before you make your offer.

 All occupiers over the age of 16 must sign the contract and accompanying documents [different rules apply to a company let].
 Remember that a tenancy agreement is a binding legal contract and is not to be entered into lightly, you should take independent legal advice on any aspects you do not understand.